-Indeed, recent studies show that the rate of TFP growth is significantly different among the productive sectors.
-For instance, an IMF study suggests as much for high-income countries.12 World Bank data show the relentless pace of growth of the share of services in world output over the last twenty years (including for all income groups-high, middle, and low) (Figure 2).
-Concurrently, the shares of industry and agriculture show considerable declines in all regions, except for the low-income countries where the shares of industry increased somewhat but stabilized recently, while the shares of agriculture declined.
-Services already constitute about three quarters of GDP in the high-income countries, and almost one-half of GDP in low-income countries.
+Indeed, recent studies show shift toward services.
+For instance, an IMF study suggests as much for high-income countries.15 World Bank data show the relentless pace of growth of the share of services in world output over the last twenty years (including for all income groups-high, middle, and low) (Figure 3).
+Concurrently, the shares of industry and agriculture show considerable declines in all regions, except for the low-income countries where the shares of industry increased somewhat but stabilized more recently, while the shares of agriculture declined.
+Services already constitute about three quarters of GDP in the high-income countries, somewhat less than 60 percent in middle-income countries, and almost one-half of GDP in low-income countries.